vmware/nsx-powerops/README.md

 Optional Pre-Requisites:

-* MS VISIO 2013 activated (optional - some feature wont work if not installed) [https://products.office.com/en-us/microsoft-visio-2013]
+* MS VISIO 2016 activated as Standard or Professional (optional - some feature wont work if not installed) [https://products.office.com/en-us/microsoft-visio-2013]
-NOTE: NOT supported with VISIO Trial or 365 activated version
+NOTE: NOT supported with VISIO Trial or 365 version
 * GIT (optional) [https://git-scm.com/]

 ### Download via git